ConvertKit/ck-infra-homework/infra/notes.md

 * After working in services for a while, had to redresh my memory on the Asset Pipeline
 * Packer mysteriously refused to authenticate to make my AMI.
 Tried tweaking a bunch of config and looked for open GitHub issues.
 Turned out there was some gremlin in my local ssh-agent.
 * Used Vagrant to build out the Ansible playbook to create the AMI.
 This significantly sped the feedback loop while coding.
+* Maybe when you're under a time constraint, you may want to punt on refactoring Ansible tasks into roles.
+* Should have tiered the AMIs, creating an AMI with just Ruby first and then deriving child AMIs for application changes.
+* Really made a push for provisioning a load balancer under the time cap, but was cut short.